WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/API.md

 * `int getReloadCompleteTime()` - Gets the reload complete time
   * Calculates how long it takes for the reload to complete with firearm actions

+##### WeaponReloadCancelEvent
+This event is called whenever a player cancels a reload.
+A player can cancel a reload by dropping, shooting, or switching their weapon.
+This event can also occur if the entity reloading is killed.

+* `int getElapsedTime()` - Returns the amount of time that actually passed

+##### WeaponReloadCompleteEvent
+This event is called right after a reload is completed.
+For weapons using `Ammo_Per_Reload`, this event will occur multiple times.

 ##### WeaponScopeEvent
 This event is called right before an entity zooms in.